 The Hash trait allows you to take an instance of a type of arbitrary size and map that instance to a value of fixed size, using a hash function.
 Deriving Hash implements the hash method.
 The derived implementation of the hash method combines the result of calling hash on each of the parts of the type, meaning all fields or values must also implement Hash to derive Hash.

-An example of when Hash is required is in storing keys in a HashMap, in order to store data efficiently.
+An example of when Hash is required is in storing keys in a HashMap to store data efficiently.

 Default for Default Values